Wolf2323/BetonQuest/documentation/Participate/SetupIDE.md

 <a href="https://plugins.jetbrains.com/plugin/7642-save-actions" target="_blank">Save Actions</a>.
 The plugin helps to auto format code, organize imports, add final modifiers, and some other requirements we have.
 You don't need to configure that plugin, the project contains the configuration file.

+After you have set up the IDE, checkout the repository.

 ##Building with maven
 To build the BetonQuest jar, you simply need to run `maven verify`.